Look at all of these wonderful combinations!

 - Layers and multiple textures can add visual interest.

-You want to mix patterns and solid colors together, but usually no more than two patterns because it can become too busy and distracting.
+It’s nice to mix patterns and solid colors together, but usually only a couple of patterns because it can become too busy and distracting.
 A safe bet is to let the others use color(s) from the patterns for their solid colored articles of clothing.

 Accessorize!
-Jewelry, scarves, hats, and vests are ways to create visual interest.
+Jewelry, scarves, hats, and jackets are ways to create visual interest.

-Sometimes thinking of the color wheel is a good way to come up with a theme.
+Thinking of the color wheel can help you come up with a color theme.
 You may choose warm colors (oranges, reds, yellows) or cool colors (greens, blues, purples).
-You might decide on a complimentary color scheme (colors that are directly across from each other on the color wheel, like red and green).
+Or you might decide on a complementary color scheme (colors that are directly across from each other on the color wheel, like red and green, purple/violet and yellow, and blue and orange).

 Avoid dressing alike or in the very same color.
-That means when you’re side-by-side, it will be difficult to distinguish you from the other person.
-Your bodies will just “blend together” so-to-speak.
+If you’re side-by-side, which you often will be, your bodies will “blend together” so-to-speak.
+Variations of a color may be fine.

 Ultimately, what is most important about your photo session is that you have fun and create beautiful, lasting memories.
-What to wear is a question I’m often asked so I thought I’d answer it by creating these clothing graphics.
+What to wear is a question I’m often asked so I thought I’d answer it by creating these suggesting as clothing graphics.
 I hope you enjoy them and find them useful!
-Interesting clothing is just one way to make your images visually stunning.
+Interesting clothing is just one way to make your images stand out.